WHAT TO DO IN MONTREUX – PLACES TO VISIT AND THINGS TO DO

 Vevey is a small village by Lake Geneva, and it offers some beautiful spots to rest, chill, or swim.
 So after visiting the vineyards, it is the perfect place to continue your Montreux sightseeing tour.

-You´ll find enough restaurants/cafes to have lunch in Vevey and Vevey it is a very small town which can be discovered, it is worth to spend about 1/2 day in Vevey (including some chilling time).
+You´ll find enough restaurants/cafes to have lunch in Vevey.
+Vevey is a tiny town that can be discovered on foot in a short amount of time.
+It is worth spending about 1/2 day in Vevey (including some chilling time).

 Rochers de Naye

 If you have some more time, you could visit the famous Rochers de Naye – another popular Montreux tourist attraction in the region.
 It is a mountain overlooking Lake Geneva near Montreux and Villeneuve and stands at 2,042 meters above sea level.

 On my last day in the region, the weather was lovely, but I could see the clouds up in the air.
 So I decided not to go up, though I am a fan of getting up the mountains.

 The best part is that, for the lazier ones, Switzerland has ways to get up the mountain without hiking (a.k.a. there is a cogwheel that gets you up).

 - It takes about one hour via cogwheel to get to the summit of Rochers de Naye

 Okay, this is an extra.
 Montreux is extremely famous for its Jazz festival.
 It is held annually in early July in Montreux on the Lake Geneva shoreline.
 It is actually the second-largest annual jazz festival in the world (just after Canada’s Montreal International Jazz Festival).

 During that time, it gets jam-packed (and, of course, even more expensive), and it is probably the best thing to do in Montreux in summer.
 However, if you aren’t into jazz (like me), then you probably had never heard of it before.

 Just keep that in mind when planning your Montreux trip!